Evandoz/hexo-theme-astrid/README.md

 # Comments
 # Choose only one to display
-duoshuo_shortname: laueray # Enter your duoshuo shortname here.
+duoshuo_shortname: # Enter your duoshuo shortname here.
 disqus_shortname: # Enter your duoshuo shortname here.
 uyan_id: # Enter your uyan id